 Thinking about getting dental implants to replace your missing teeth?
 You’ll find countless dentists and patients alike singing their praises online, but it can be tough to find answers to some very basic questions.
-That’s why we have taken the time to answer some of the most common implant questions we receive every day.
-This is a great placed to get started, but if there is anything else you’d like to know about implants, don’t hesitate to give our office a call.
+That’s why we have taken the time to answer some of the most frequently asked dental implant questions we receive every day.
+This is a great placed to get started, but if there is anything else you’d like to know about implants, don’t hesitate to give our dental office a call.

 Dental implants are the most lifelike tooth replacement available today.
 They replicate the form and function of a tooth more completely than other prosthetic devices such as a bridge or denture.
 A dental implant is comprised of a titanium post that is embedded in your jawbone, an abutment that connects the implant to your tooth restoration, and the restoration itself—a crown, bridge or denture.